petrzilkovah/english-for-designers/04-experience/index.md

 ## Graphic designer
 **Kreativní Kancl | 2020–present**

 Involved in many aspects of the creative process, including briefing with clients, presentations and collaborating with people from other focus fields.
-Participates in creating content ideas as well as designing them and got experience in creating means such like:
+Participates in creating content ideas as well as designing them and got experience in creating means such as:

 - social media content design
 - marketing and advertising design